top of page

-Situated in the southwest corner of Costa Rica, Drake Bay is one of our favorite places in the country, as well as Costa Rica’s most stunning and secluded destinations, perfect for nature lovers and adventure seekers.
+Situated in the southwest corner of Costa Rica, Drake Bay is one of our favorite places in the country, as well as Costa Rica’s most stunning and secluded destination, perfect for nature lovers and adventure seekers.
 Located in the Osa Peninsula, it offers unparalleled access to Corcovado National Park and some of the country’s best marine life.
 Although it's not as straightforward to reach as other places on the Pacific Coast, reaching Drake Bay can feel like an adventure in itself but it's not as complicated as you may fear.
 One of the most scenic and convenient ways to get there is by boat from Sierpe.

 In this guide, we've shared our tips and advice on the costs and the best ways to reach Drake Bay, and about everything you need to know about this route.